April 30, 2018

 We preachers do our congregations a disservice in case we proclaim John 15 as though it were a generic “To Do” list that most any reasonably well functioning human being could accomplish if only he or she tried hard enough.
 Jesus’ words don’t exist in a vacuum.
 They come to those already on the vine.

 Theologically literate people know something about the age-old controversy surrounding what is known as the “filioque clause” in the Nicene Creed.
-It’s been a sticking point between the West and the East in the Church for over a millennium now.
+It’s been a sticking point between the West and the East in the Church for over a millennium now (though some years ago then Pope Benedict XVI had some fruitful dialogue with the Orthodox church on this very point).
 Is the Holy Spirit sent to believers ONLY by the Father or is the Spirit—as the Western version of the Nicene Creed claims—sent by the Father “and the Son” (filioque in Latin)?
 Whatever one makes of that particular question/controversy, one thing one should not miss in John 15 is that when it comes to love, this is definitely something that comes to us from the Father AND the Son.
 Jesus sketches here a kind of wonderful sequence: the Father loves the Son.
 The Son loves us.
 We love each other.
 In other words, when we are loving to one another in deeds of humble service and sacrifice, we can draw a straight and direct line from that love all the way back to the great God of the universe.
 There is a holy pipeline of love that connects us right to the Holy Trinity of God.
 When we realize that this is what is flowing into the Church all the time, our estimation of what goes on in our Christian living gets mightily magnified!

 I’ve not known nor worked with any vinedressers or vineyard owners in my life.
 But at various times I—like perhaps some of you—have watched on TV or in movies what all goes into growing grapes and tending to vines.
 It’s a lot of work and a lot of tender work at that.
 I’ve seen vinedressers using strips of cloth gently to tie up parts of the vine even as the grape clusters themselves are handled with care and monitored with care.
 Some of you may remember the scene from the movie (often profane but still an interesting movie) Sideways in which the main character, Miles, waxes eloquent on how hard it is to grow the pinot noir grape, how that particular varietal needs constant care, exactly correct weather conditions, and delicate handling given its thin skin.